GoSuda

 golang.org/x/sync/semaphore.Semaphore

 The semaphore package provides semaphores.
-The semaphore package can be created using golang.org/x/sync/semaphore.Semaphore, and it provides the Acquire, Release, and TryAcquire methods.
+A semaphore package can be created using golang.org/x/sync/semaphore.Semaphore, and it offers Acquire, Release, and TryAcquire methods.

 1package main